costquestassociates/cqazapi-pytools/README.md

 `collect(vintage, geojson)`

+Input format: Valid GeoJSON.

-Returns all fabric `uuid`s that fall within the given geojson object.
+Returns a list of all fabric `uuid`s that fall within the given geojson object.

 ### attach

 `attach(vintage, in_list, fields, max_fields=5, layer='locations')`

+Input format: `['uuid1','uuid2']`

 Attaches data attributes to a list of `uuid`s.
 Do not change the `max_fields` from 5 as that is all the system supports.

+Returns a list of dict.

+### locate

+`locate(vintage, in_list, fields, parceldistancem=None, neardistancem=None)`

+Input format: `[{'sourcekey':'unique id','latitude':0,'longitude':0}]`

+Automatically breaks up data into manageable geographic areas for calling the `locate` API across varying geographic areas.

+Returns a list of dict.